nicknguyen-nc/A8Conway-sGame/README.md

 To run the game open the GamePlayer class (it serves as the main) and run it.
-Note: Setting large dimensions for the spotboard will cause the program to run very slowly, but it will eventually catch up Note 2: To Set custom birth and survive thresholds, first slide the slider as desired, then click the set threshold button Note 3: To enable Torus Mode check the Torus Mode
+Note: Setting large dimensions for the spotboard will cause the program to run very slowly, but it will eventually catch up

+Note 3: To enable Torus Mode check the Torus Mode

 /